 If you want to make phone calls or listen to music on the move, it is best to choose Bluetooth headphones.
 The models come with balance control, a feature that allows you to adjust the volume for each ear.
 That is perfect for people with different hearing levels.
 Remember, the models in this article may not be ideal for individuals with great or unimpaired hearing.

-Best Headphones for Hearing Impaired: What to Consider?
+Best Headphones for Hearing Impaired: What to Consider in 2020?

 Hearing Aid Position and Function